blobaa/bba-did-method-specification/docs/markdown/spec.md

 ardor-tx-hash = 64HEXDIG
 ```

-`bba` DIDs can refer either to Ardor's test network or to the main network.
+`bba` DIDs can refer either to Ardor's test network or main network.
 If no network is specified, the main network is assumed.

 A `bba` DID contains the full hash of the first attestation transaction as a starting point and identifier.
 Due to the transaction hash as a unique identifier, it can be assumed that `bba` DIDs are globally unique.